Responding to Negativity (They Say, You Say)

 Expand from your personal point-of-view.
 Show how other people helped to create the idea.
 Talk about how they like the idea or campaign, or how they’ve helped adjust the ideas into their final form, or how the idea changed their perceptions about the topic, organisation, product or service.

-They say: ‘The idea is too expensive.’
+If they say: ‘The idea is too expensive.’

-An idea doesn’t need to roll-out fully at launch.
-You can implement a “big idea” in a small area – in one department, on one floor, in one market – to test it with its end users before a full roll-out.
-As an example, a former client didn’t have the budget to launch a new product nationally.
+- A former client didn’t have the budget to launch a new product nationally.
 Instead, we launched in one city as a “test.”
 In each case, we learnt what worked and what could be improved.
 With improvements in hand, we went back to the people holding the budget strings and asked – and received – more money for a “re-launch” because we were able to show more impact with less risk and waste.
-For a big employee initiative at MasterCard, we tested messages and employee materials in a small office – St. Louis (with 120 people) versus the HQ office in Purchase, New York (650 people).
-The small launch helped us to fix things we didn’t see ourselves, which improved the program at its global launch a month later.

-Similar to the single area launch, implement the idea in stages or phases.
+Implement the idea in stages or phases.

-Another variation: roll out the program audience by single audiences.
+Roll out the program audience by single audiences.
 To win endorsement of a municipal regulation, we went neighbourhood by neighbourhood, starting with the easy ones to pick the lowest hanging fruit before we moved to more difficult markets so we could refine our messages.

-They say: ‘The idea is too big.’
+If they say: ‘The idea is too big.’

 Use case studies from similar companies or organisations to show how thinking differently helped to create a new paradigm or a successful business outcome.